 *If hired, 15-year-old interns must obtain a student work permit.
 For more information, please contact your school or the Illinois Department of Labor.

-Interns must be available for all days of training, which takes places during the first two weeks of the program.
-Planned absences that are not during training, and that have been discussed with a supervisor, are possible.
+Interns must be available for all days of training, which takes place during the first two weeks of the program.
+Planned absences that do not occur during training, and which have been discussed with a supervisor, are possible.
 However, long absences (such as a week-long family vacation) may disqualify a candidate from the program, as an intern would miss too many events and activities.